Assessing imbalance in signed brain networks: Results

 \subsubsection{Distribution of BIC and $F$ values}

-A related analysis is the one concerning the distributions of the BIC and $F$ values across the partitions determined by minimising each of them.
-As fig.~\ref{fig:14} confirms, the partitions retrieved by minimising BIC are characterised by a smaller value of such a score than Yeo's partitions: while this is expected, it should be also noticed that these differences are not very large.
-Besides, both kinds of partitions are characterised by a similar, and quite large, value of $F$.
+A related analysis concerns the distributions of the BIC and $F$ values across the partitions determined by minimising each of them.
+As fig.~\ref{fig:13} confirms, the partitions retrieved by minimising BIC are characterised by a smaller value of such a score than Yeo's partitions; besides, both kinds of partitions are characterised by a similar, and quite large, value of $F$.
 Inspecting the distribution of the values of $F$, instead, reveals that the partitions retrieved by minimising it are much less frustrated than Yeo's partitions.
-Taken together, our results suggest that while brain networks do not seek to minimise frustration, BIC minimisation represents a recipe that is capable of capturing a structure \emph{de facto} very close to the one captured by Yeo's task-positive regions.
+Taken together, our results suggest that \emph{i)} brain networks do not seek to minimise frustration (even when removing subcortical regions - as in this case, to carry out a fair comparison with Yeo's classification); \emph{ii)} BIC minimisation is capable of capturing a structure that shares several similarities with the one defined by Yeo's task-based networks.